Thom-J-H/Grab_Bag/README.md

 In Spring 2021, I taught a course entitled “Telling Stories with Data” (TSD), which introduced non-STEM majors to the Tidyverse and basic data visualization and analysis.
 We talked about the importance of putting numbers in context -- in understanding a given value as part of a distribution.
 One question I had for my students: How unusual is it for a redwood tree to be 50 meters tall?
 How do we make sense of 50 meters in this context?
 So a brief application of the CLT.

-RMD archeved here.
+RMD archived here.
 Report at RPubs:
 1. [How typical for a redwood?](https://rpubs.com/Thom_JH/redwood_50_meters)

 **2021-08-28**